NeneWang/docs/jou-project/ddengine.md

 Some hypothesis:
 - I am not inserting the guid?
-- Theory 2: I am randomizing the guid instead on adapter
+- Theory 2: I am randomizing the guid instead on adapter - DIS
+- Am I randomizing the guid at a different place?

 ```js